 Through our partnership with The Planner, the official media of the Royal Town Planning Institute, deputy editor Simon Wicks discusses the legal duties that The Environment Act imposes on planners with regards to Biodiversity Net Gain (BNG) alongside Nina Pindham.
 Nina is a leading Environmental Barrister from No5 Chambers.
 She is an influential figure within the UK Environmental Law Association and the Planning and Environment Bar Association.
 Nina also advised the UK Government on the content of the Environment Act.

 Is all of this information relating to exemptions clearly laid out for planners?

 In the consultation, it’s fairly clear.
 There are 109 pages in the consultation so it’s very lengthy.
 It will definitely be spelled out in the secondary legislation when we see that though.
-Read more on the exemptions of Biodiversity Net Gain here.
+To read more on the exemptions, visit our exemptions from BNG blog post.

 You made an interesting point on the emphasis being more on ecological information than scale of development.
 So, presumably one can infer from that that you could have a 300 home development which generates less ecological value to be replaced, than say a 50 home development?

 Yes, it depends entirely on the baseline value.

 So, what is new in the Environment Act 2021 for Planners around Biodiversity Net Gain specifically?